Metapyziks/GOKZReplayViewer/README.md

 <div id="example-viewer" style="width: 1024px;height: 768px;"></div>
 ```

-Finally use this JavaScript to create the viewer when the page loads:
+Finally, use this JavaScript to create the viewer when the page loads:

 ```javascript
 <script>